OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-data-validation.md

 For more information, see [DataValidationErrorAlert](https://dev.office.com/reference/add-ins/excel/datavalidationerroralert).

-### Creating validation prompts
+### Create validation prompts

-You can create an instructional prompt that will appear when a user hovers over, or selects, a cell to which data validation has been applied.
+You can create an instructional prompt that appears when a user hovers over, or selects, a cell to which data validation has been applied.
 The following is an example:

 ```js
 Excel.run(function (context) {